For event agencies, marketing/HR and the public sector

 • Reduction of the CO2 footprint

-Will it be an online-only or hybrid event?
+Will it be a purely online or hybrid event?

-A pure Online event can be performed directly from the PC with very little effort.
-There is no need to install extra software, which makes a trip to the IT department unnecessary.
-A Chrome browser is all that is needed.
-Tools like any offer all the necessary functions for this:
+A pure Online event can be carried out directly from the PC with very little effort.
+No extra software needs to be installed, making a trip to the IT department superfluous.
+A Chrome browser is all you need.
+Tools such as Video.cab studio offer all the necessary functions:

 • Live on air in 2 minutes